songify-rocks/Songify/README.md

 **Welshly Arms - Legendary**

-If you plan on using this to display the song in OBS / Xsplit I recommend adding a few (5-15) spaces at the end to ensure a clean look.
+If you plan on using this to display the song in OBS / XSplit I recommend adding a few (5-15) spaces at the end to ensure a clean look.

+The application allows you to set a custom pause text.
+(For Example: Just blank, or "Pause")

+You can also download the album cover to display it in OBS / XSplit.

 # Screenshots